shikhar3dev/ai-medical-assistant/INDEX.md

 # 📚 Project Documentation Index

-Quick navigation to all project documentation and resources.
+Quick navigation to all project documentation and resources

 ## 🎯 Getting Started